-A proposed program to reduce the impacts to Southern Resident Killer Whales from large commercial vessels
+A collaborative program to reduce the impacts to Southern Resident Killer Whales from large commercial vessels

 Purpose and Guiding Principles

 The goal of the proposed Quiet Sound program is to better understand and reduce the cumulative effects of acoustic and physical disturbance from large commercial vessels on Southern Resident Orcas throughout their range in Washington State.

 - Promote data-driven, targeted, and results-oriented projects that lead to reduction in acoustic and physical threats to Southern Resident Orcas

 - Engender the highest level of respect for treaty rights and coordinate actions with Washington State tribes

 - Promote voluntary compliance Leverage relationships with public, private, and non-profit sector partners to ensure cost-effective and coordinated utilization of resources

 - Employ “best available science” in decision-making and support data collection to fill gaps as necessary